May 17: Yesterday, May 16, and today recorded my third audio story, “The War”, from my third collection.

-April 18: My fourth collection of short stories, The Time Before, is coming in 2018.
+April 18: My fourth collection of short stories, The Time Before, is scheduled to be released on June 1, 2018.
 Here is a sneak peek at the cover.

 Perpetual Motion, Inc.